 I desire to be a change-agent, not simply a change-watcher.
 But, I’m aware that, in my humanness, I have limitations.
 I cannot stop those I love from being hurt.
 I cannot always protect my friends in life’s storms.
 I cannot change the course of history that demands to be played out.

 I realize (again) that there is no way to stop the passing of time….that there is only change.
-I can mourn the now—which as I write becomes the past.
+I can mourn the now as it, too quickly, becomes the past.
 I can kick and scream and beg time to slow down, but it won’t.
 It can’t.
 So, the hopeful spirits sing, as impulses of truth course through us, and move us to action, while astute lessons are learned at nature’s hand.

 The earth will continue to circle the sun.
 The moon, which will continue to circle our earth, is now invisible to me—not gone, simply waiting for its next show.
 And, so, a new day has begun.
 The question—for all of us—is what will we do with it?